mattrude/pgpkeyserver/doc/web-key-directory.md

 GnuPG has a new key discovery scheme - Web Key Directory.
 Compared to previous schemes that relied on DNS, WKD can be easily deployed on any HTTPS server.

+## Building the Web Key Directory Service

-Web Key Directory is simply a lookup scheme that relies on HTTPS and correctly placed files on your web server.
+Web Key Directory is simply a lookup scheme that relies on HTTPS and correctly placed files on a web server.
 No other software is required to run on the web server.

-## Building the Web Key Directory Service
+There are two methods of key discovery described in network working group specification [section 3.1 (Key Discovery)](https://tools.ietf.org/html/draft-koch-openpgp-webkey-service#section-3.1), the basic method and the advanced method.

+These two methods are fundamentally the same.

+The <b>Basic</b> method uses the domain address <code>https://example.com</code> while the Advanced method uses domain address like <code>https://openpgpkey.example.com</code>.

-### Setting up the BASIC WKD Service
+### Method 1: BASIC WKD Service

 #### Setting up the File System